nicklockwood/ShapeScript/docs/src/materials.md

 texture ""
 ```

+**Note:** a given shape can only have either a color or texture, but not both.
+Setting the texture will clear the color and vice-versa.

 ### Access Permission

 The first time you try to use an image, you will see an error screen like the one below.